javico2609/javico2609/README.md

     <a href="https://www.youtube.com/channel/UCF9uKbahHOibtuJdHxbCF9A"><img src="https://img.shields.io/badge/-Youtube-2D2B55?style=flat-square&logo=Youtube&logoColor=white"/></a>
 </p>

 I'm a computer sciences engineer with over 10 years of web development experience for personal and enterprise applications.
-Linked to JavaScript & Typescript development, C#, Node, PHP, Flutter.
+Linked to JavaScript, React, Angular, C#, Node, Flutter.
 Self‐motivated and enthusiastic in the path of learning, follow new trends and apply renovated knowledge in applications development..

 ## GitHub Stats